aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/support-clipping-mask-psd-files/_index.md

 # Support Clipping Mask in PSD Files with Aspose.PSD Java

 ## Introduction
-If you need to **export PSD as PNG** while preserving clipping mask information, Aspose.PSD for Java makes it painless.
+If you’re looking for **how to export PSD** as PNG while preserving clipping mask information, Aspose.PSD for Java makes it painless.
 In this tutorial we’ll walk through the exact steps to programmatically handle PSD files, apply clipping masks, and **save PSD to PNG** with full transparency support.
 By the end, you’ll have a reusable snippet that fits right into your Java projects.

 ## Quick Answers
 - **What does the library do?** It reads, edits, and exports Photoshop PSD files in Java.